klevu/jsv2-early-adopters/tutorial/shopify/sort/README.md

     - Copy + Paste the content and click on Save.

-Next we need to include these assets and snippets in our page, so edit the template `page.klevuSearch.liquid`.
+Next we need to include these assets and snippets in our page, so edit Templates > `page.klevuSearch.liquid`.

-Add the following snippet near the top of the liquid template:
+Include `klevu-landing-sort.js` by modifying the contents like this:

 ```html
 <script src="{{ 'klevu-landing.js' | asset_url }}"></script>